 While natural all-purpose cleaners don’t usually smell as pungent as conventional cleaners, the odor may still be too strong for those with sensitivities.
 In most natural cleaners, the fragrance is based on a citrus agent such as lemon or grapefruit essence.
 Other essential oils may be added, too.

-Unscented cleaner is less likely to flare up allergies or trigger migraines.
+Unscented cleaners are less likely to flare up allergies or trigger migraines.

 Vegans and animal lovers may opt for all-purpose cleaners that aren’t tested on animals.
 Several companies specialize in vegan cleaning products.
 More often than not, vegan cleaning products are free of dyes, fragrances, and toxic chemicals.
 Look for a "cruelty-free" label on the product.